-- A) This report is an interim review X or renewal evaluation for a predation control program authorized by the Alaska Board of Game (Board) under 5 AAC 92.125 - B) Date this report was submitted by the Department to the Board: - 1 February X (annual report) 1 August (interim annual update) Year 2011 - C) Program name (geographic description/GMU and species/herd): Unit 19A wolf predation control program (Fig. 1) - D) Existing program has \\\\ / does not have X an associated Intensive Management Plan - E) Game Management Unit(s) fully or partly included in IM program area: Unit 19A - F) IM objectives for moose: population size 7600-9300 harvest 400-550 - G) Month and year the current predation control program was originally authorized March 2004 by the Board.
-Indicate date(s) if renewed: March 2009 - H) Predation control is currently active X or temporarily inactive in this IM area - I) If active, month and year the current predation control program began December 2004 or resumed \\\\\. - J) Indicate if a habitat management program funded by the Department or from other sources is currently active in this IM area (Y/N) N - K) Size of IM program area (square miles) and geographic description: Unit 19A-9969 mi - L) Size and geographic description of area for assessing ungulate abundance: Central Kuskokwim Villages Moose Management Area (MMA)- 3,853 mi - M) Size and geographic description of area for ungulate harvest reporting: MMA- 3,853 mi - N) Size and geographic description of area for assessing predator abundance: MMA- 3,853 mi
+- A) This report is an interim review X or renewal evaluation for a predation control program authorized by the Alaska Board of Game (Board) under 5 AAC 92.125 - B) Date this report was submitted by the Department to the Board: - 1 February X (annual report) 1 August (interim annual update1) Year 2011 - C) Program name (geographic description/GMU and species/herd): Unit 19A wolf predation control program (Fig. 1) - D) Existing program has / does not have X an associated Intensive Management Plan - E) Game Management Unit(s) fully or partly included in IM program area: Unit 19A - F) IM objectives for moose: population size 7600-9300 harvest 400-550 - G) Month and year the current predation control program was originally authorized March 2004 by the Board.
+Indicate date(s) if renewed: March 2009 - H) Predation control is currently active \underline{X} or temporarily inactive $\underline{}$ in this IM area - I) If active, month and year the current predation control program began December 2004 or resumed . - J) Indicate if a habitat management program funded by the Department or from other sources is currently active in this IM area (Y/N) N - K) Size of IM program area (square miles) and geographic description: Unit 19A- 9969 mi2 - L) Size and geographic description of area for assessing ungulate abundance: Central Kuskokwim Villages Moose Management Area (MMA)- 3,853 mi2 - M) Size and geographic description of area for ungulate harvest reporting: MMA- 3,853 mi2 - N) Size and geographic description of area for assessing predator abundance: MMA- 3,853 mi2 - O) Size and geographic description of predation control area: MMA- 3,853 mi2 - P) Criteria for evaluating progress toward IM objectives: moose abundance and harvest - Q) Criteria for success with this program: progress within the MMA that contributes towards achieving the Unit 19A IM moose population objective of 7600-9300 and moose harvest objective of 400-550